 (Def.
 5) Let X be a non empty topological space and f be a map from X into Z. Suppose f is continuous.
 Let Y be a non empty topological space.
-Suppose X is a subspace of Y. Then there exists a map g from Y into Z such that g is continuous and g subseteq the first topological space <math>X is a subspace of Y.
+Suppose X is a subspace of Y. Then there exists a map g from Y into Z such that g is continuous and $g \mid$ the carrier of X = f.

-One can prove the following two propositions:
+The following two propositions are true: